codeurjc/poc-full-text-search/README.md

 # poc-full-text-search

 This is a proof-of-concept application to illustrate the usage of Full Text Search in a PostgreSQL environment.
-The stack of this POC consists of:
+The stack of this PoC consists of:

 1. A **NodeJS** server offering a REST API to manage objects in the database, following a traditional CRUD strategy.
 2. A **PostgreSQL** database with 2 types of tables: simple data tables storing the actual data, and a search table with the metadata that full text search requires.